vipinsun/TokenTaxonomyFramework-pub/README.md

 ## Legal Notices

-Welcome to the Token Taxonomy Initiative (“TTI”) hosted by the Enterprise Ethereum Alliance Inc. (“EEA”).
+Welcome to the InterWork Alliance (“IWA”).

-By accessing and/or using this GitHub repository, you agree to abide by the TTI Terms and Conditions of Use of GitHub Repository, respective TTI Participation Agreement or EEA Membership Agreement, and the EEA Intellectual Property Rights Policy and other EEA agreements and policies and procedures provided for your compliance upon joining the TTI and/or EEA.
+By accessing and/or using this GitHub repository, you agree to abide by the IWA Terms and Conditions of Use of GitHub Repository, respective IWA Participation Agreement or IWA Membership Agreement, and the IWA Intellectual Property Rights Policy and other IWA agreements and policies and procedures provided for your compliance upon joining the IWA and/or IWA.

-The Token Taxonomy Initiative and any contributors grant you a license to the TTI documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the
+The InterWork Alliance and any contributors grant you a license to the IWA documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the
 [LICENSE-CODE](LICENSE-CODE) file.